SoheilKhodayari/same-site-wiki/README.md

 ## 🎃 Contribution and Code Of Conduct

+Bug reports and pull requests are always more than welcomed on [GitHub](https://github.com/SoheilKhodayari/same-site-wiki/pulls).
+For more information, please refer to [contribution guidelines](https://soheilkhodayari.github.io/same-site-wiki/docs/contributions).

-Pull requests are always more than welcomed.
-Please see the contributor [code of conduct](CODE_OF_CONDUCT.md).
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the contributor [code of conduct](CODE_OF_CONDUCT.md).